 We publishers continuously work towards increasing CTRs of display ads.
 This usually happens if the reader sees “relevant” ads.
 On a job site ads related to jobs (resume preparation service, premier employer ads) makes a lot of sense.
 On a travel review site, ads related to travel make sense – these are contextual ads.

 Privacy groups have raised their objection to users being profiled.
-Majority of US surfers reject behavioral targeting.
+Majority of US surfers reject behavioural targeting.
 Before US govt gets involved in regulating this entire thing, a coalition of publishers and ad networks have come up with this “Advertising Option Logo”.
-If you see this logo it means the ad was served through “behavioral targeting”.
-Clicking on the image will tell you more and give you a link to a “Consumer Opt-Out Page, where consumers will be able to easily opt-out of some or all participating companies online behavioral ads.
+If you see this logo it means the ad was served through “behavioural targeting”.
+Clicking on the image will tell you more and give you a link to a “Consumer Opt-Out Page, where consumers will be able to easily opt-out of some or all participating companies online behavioural ads.

 If this becomes mandatory how do we show relevant ads to our users?
 Something else will come up else the CTRs will fall further.

 So will we see this icon being used in India?
 Not anytime soon.
-If readers are getting to read content for free, they should be open to behavioral ads.
+If readers are getting to read content for free, they should be open to behavioural ads.